Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

     targetPort: 4161
 ~~~

 Names are required by kubernetes to distinguish between them.
-The full template file can be found here: [NSQLookupd Template](https://github.com/Skarlso/kube-cluster-sample/blob/master/kube_files/nsqlookup.yaml).

 To create this service I'm using the following command as before: